Ten of the Best Things to Do in Kathmandu

 4. Take a Day trip to Bhaktapur

 Home to the most beautiful Durbar square in the Kathmandu valley, Bhaktapur should not be missed.
 It is very easy to organise a half day or a full-day trip to the heritage town.
-More on that in our post dedicated solely to Bhaktapur.

 5. Dine In Traditional Nepali style at Bhojan Griha